MustaphaMiah/Revision-/NOTES.md

 header shares the embedded landmark feature you saw with main, allowing assistive technologies to quickly navigate to that content.

 Note: The header is meant for use in the body tag of your HTML document.
 This is different than the head element, which contains the page's title, meta information, etc.

+The nav element is another HTML5 item with the embedded landmark feature for easy screen reader navigation.
+This tag is meant to wrap around the main navigation links in your page.

+If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a nav tag as well.
+Using a footer (covered in the next challenge) is sufficient.